Basics

 Examples of basic research vs. applied research

 Research in the social sciences encompasses a broad spectrum of topics, ranging from understanding human behavior and societal structures to exploring the dynamics of interpersonal relationships.
 Basic and applied research methods in the social sciences offer unique insights into these areas.
-Let's delve into some examples to understand their distinct approaches.
+Let's look at some examples to understand their distinct approaches.

 Basic research examples